freesurfer-rge/slothpu/docs/functional_units.md

 During the PC Update pipeline stage, the Program Counter will increase its value by 2 (wrapping), unless its 'increment enabled' flag is False.

+### Branch (PC BRANCH)

+This instruction unconditionally increments the Program Counter by the value of A bus.
+This happens during the PC Update phase, replacing the usual increment by two.
+Note that if A bus contains a zero, this is effectively a HALT instruction.

 ### Jump (PC JUMP)

 This instruction unconditionally copies the contents of the A and B buses to the Program